edgio-docs/edgio-docs/src/guides/v7/edge_functions/migrating_cloudfront_functions.md

 ### Add Client IP to Request {/* add-client-ip-to-request */}

+The following example shows how to add the client's IP address to the request headers.
+The client's IP address is made available in the `context.client` object.

 #### CloudFront Function Snippet {/* add-client-ip-to-request-cloudfront-function */}

 [Original CloudFront Function code](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/example-function-add-true-client-ip-header.html)